Turning Red: Setting

 The film takes place in Toronto, Ontario, Canada in 2002, as confirmed by a production designer in February 2021.
-As it takes place through the eyes of a 13-year-old girl named Mei Lee, the entire environment has been stylized to convey a specific feeling; Shi described the film's overall look as an "Asian tween fever dream".
+As it takes place through the eyes of a thirteen-year-old girl named Mei Lee, the entire environment has been stylized to convey a specific feeling; Shi described the film's overall look as an "Asian tween fever dream".
 According to executive producer Dan Scanlon, "It feels more like a very soft, colorful, magical, idyllic, almost youthful version of the city".
 Shi also considered how video games like Pokémon, EarthBound and The Legend of Zelda: Breath of the Wild were able to "stylize their world in such an appealing, chunky, cute kind of way".
 Part of this desired setting was capturing the popularity of boy bands at the turn of the millennium and how teenage girls reacted to them.
 Pixar animators visited locations around Northern California for inspiration and visual references.
 They studied red pandas at the San Francisco Zoo, and looked at architecture in Chinatown in San Francisco and the Bok Kai Temple in Marysville.

 Inspirations

-Shi said that several anime influenced the film, including Sailor Moon, Ranma ½, Fruits Basket, and Inuyasha.
+Domee Shi said that several anime influenced the film, including Doraemon, Sailor Moon, Ranma ½, Fruits Basket, and Inuyasha.
 To capture these anime influences, hand-drawn 2D animated effects were added atop Pixar's 3D animation.
 Shi was also inspired by My Neighbor Totoro, in creating an "iconic grabbable giant animal that you just want to rub your face in".
 Nintendo games, such as Earthbound, Pokémon and The Legend of Zelda, have also been cited as a major influence for the film.
 Shi also compared the plot of the film to Disney's A Goofy Movie, a similar coming-of-age movie involving a parent and child trying to mend their relationship, with a pop band as part of the film's climax.
 The film also deals with puberty, though the film does not directly talk of biological changes.
 For example, Mei's mother mistakes Mei's reaction to her transformation for her first menstruation.
 Shi said they were "unapologetic" about the discussion of these topics in the film; the title Turning Red is an allegory for menstruation.
 The color red also reflects other feelings experienced by teenagers, according to Shi, such as embarrassment or lust.
 Shi and her staff had feared that studio executives would want the scenes referencing puberty removed, but the scenes were accepted.

 Liu oversaw the production of the food scenes, as she had done for Bao.
-They partnered with the non-profit organization Gold House that specializes in promotion of Asian and Pacific cultures to identify what foods to include.
+They partnered with the non-profit organization Gold House that specializes in promotion of East Asian and Pacific cultures to identify what foods to include.
 For rendering the foods, they were inspired by the approach that Studio Ghibli had done with foods in their works, as well as exaggerating their look in the same manner that Sanrio uses to bring cuteness into their products, and the way the film The God of Cookery showed food in a "dream glow".